ultimate-notion/ultimate-notion/docs/index.md

 <br>

-Ultimate Notion is the ultimate Python library for [Notion]!
+Ultimate Notion is the ultimate Python client for [Notion]!
 It allows you to access and modify your Notion databases and pages in the most convenient and pythonic way.
 Under [Features](features.md) you will find the current status of the implemented functionality.
 Ultimate Notion is distributed under the terms of the [MIT] license.